On the Projects Dashboard, find your project tile and click “Add Scenario“.

 Thermal Comfort analysis is offered as a complementary option and must be specifically chosen as such.

-Streamlines: Generalized wind flows are shown in color-coded streamlines.
+- Streamlines: Volumetric wind flows are shown in three-dimensional, color-coded streamlines.
 This feature is available in all CFD simulations, but exclusively available to monthly subscribers for AI simulations.

 IMPORTANT: To learn more about the metrics available, please visit our knowledge base page.